benkeen/generatedata/DEVELOPMENT.md

 # Development

 > This file is incomplete.
 It's for v4 of the code only and out of date.
-When we're into alpha and things have solidified I'll update it.
+When things have solidified some more I'll update it.

-To run locally:

-- `yarn install`
-- `yarn build`
-- `node app.js`
-- in another tab: `yarn dev`

-Then open up http://localhost:8080/ in your web browser.

-### Site/installation configuration

-- **config.client.defaults.js** - contains all the default settings.
-- **config.js** - contains whatever overridden settings for the particular installation.
-This'll serve the same role as `settings.php` in previous versions of the script.

-At this point neither file does anything but that'll change very soon.

 ### Locale file helpers